Luke460/steering-wheel-master/readme.md

  - For ***geared wheels*** - like Logitech G29 or G27 - I suggest 4 or 5 as aggregation order (4 is perfect in my case).
  - For ***mixed wheels*** - like Thrustmaster TXM or T150 - I suggest 3 or 4.
  - For ***belt wheels*** and ***direct wheels*** - like Thrustmaster T300 - I suggest a lower value like 3.
+ - Recommended values are between 2 and 6.
+(3 is always a good starting point).

   Every steering wheel is different, you may need to find the perfect aggregation value for your device!

+ **NOTE:** these tips are based on a test with 100 reading values (*Wheel Check: Max Count=100*).
+If you are using a higher *Max Count* consider to increment the ***aggregation order*** as well (and vice versa).

  **IN GENERAL** : lower values makes your lut file more similar to the standard lut generation procedure, while higher values makes your lut smoother.
  - Don't go too high, or you will lose precision in lut correction.
  - Don't go too low or you will not benefit of the aggregation procedure.
- - Recommended values are between 2 and 6.
-(3 is always a good starting point).
  - You can click on ***auto*** to (hopefully) calculate a good aggregation order for your wheel.
  - Don't use ***dead zone enhancement*** unless you have vibrations in the central area of the steering wheel and you don't want to increase the ***aggregation order*** too much.
  - Experiment and play with the ***preview*** button!

 ![menu](images/menu.png)

-**NOTE:** these tips are based on a test with 100 reading values (*Wheel Check: Max Count=100*).
-If you are using a higher *Max Count* consider to increment the ***aggregation order*** as well (and vice versa).

-Now click on ***Generate lut*** and if everything goes well, you should get the following output message:
+Now click on ***Generate csv*** or ***Generate lut*** (depending on the purpose for which you will use this application) and if everything goes well, you should get the following output message:

 ![success](images/success.png)